• Skip to primary navigation

 There are multiple reasons why a check engine light can be set for misfires.
 A code scan can reveal which cylinder is misfiring but not usually exactly why.

-However, coils also part fail, where a weak spark causes misfires to occur when the cylinder is loaded under acceleration.
-Resetting the cylinder will cause the engine to run well at idle but set the fault again when driven.
+However, coils can also part fail, where a weak spark causes misfires to occur when the cylinder is loaded under acceleration.
+Resetting the cylinder and clearing the CEL fault will cause the engine to run well at idle but set the fault again when driven more aggressively.

 Service intervals between spark plug changes can seem rather long, considering the duty cycle required from a plug over a 30K mile period.
-Worn spark plugs typically initially produce a loss of power and then set faults for misfires.
+Worn spark plugs typically initially produce a loss of power, a change in fuel consumption, and then set faults for misfires.
+With worn spark plugs, you may see misfires on one cylinder or random multiple misfires across the engine.

 A shortcut to finding out if you have a plug or coil problem is to identify the cylinder misfiring and swap the coil from the misfiring cylinder with a coil from a known good cylinder.
 If the misfire moves with the coil, you have a coil problem.
 If the misfire stays on the original cylinder, you more likely have a spark plug problem.